GirumSe/iCog-Internship-Tasks/Some_DSA/README.md

 - For example, the pair [0, 1], indicates that to take course 0 you have to first take course 1.
 - Return true if you can finish all courses.
 Otherwise, return false.
 - Hint: Use DFS to identify any circular dependencies in the course prerequisite structure.
-    -
-    -
-For example, the pair [0, 1], indicates that to take course 0 you have to first take course 1.
-Return true if you can finish all courses.
-Otherwise, return false.
-Hint: Use DFS to identify any circular dependencies in the course prerequisite structure.

 Example 1:
 - Input: numCourses = 2, prerequisites = [[1,0]]